Are you interested in selling or consigning your artwork?

 Birger Sandzen

-Birger Sandzen was born in Blidsberg, Sweden in 1871 and spent the majority of his successful career in Lindsborg, Kansas.
+Birger Sandzén (1871–1954) was a Swedish-American artist born in Blidsberg, Sweden, and spent the majority of his successful career in Lindsborg, Kansas.
 In Sweden, he studied at the College and Academy of Skara, and at Lund University, one of the oldest universities in Northern Europe, where he took classes in French and Art History.
 He later attended the technical high school in Stockholm, where he was taught to draw figures and learned the principles of perspective.
 He studied in Paris before emigrating to Lindsborg in 1894 to teach fine art, art history and French at Bethany College where he remained on the faculty until 1946.
 He made trips to Santa Fe and Taos, New Mexico beginning in 1918 and, in 1922, exhibited with the Taos Society of Artists in New York.

-Sandzen's work is internationally known and has been exhibited and held in the collections of numerous museums, including the Metropolitan Museum of Art, the Uffizi in Florence, the British Museum, the Denver Art Museum, and the Library of Congress.
+Sandzén’s work is internationally renowned, held in collections like the Metropolitan Museum of Art, the Uffizi, the British Museum, the Denver Art Museum, and the Library of Congress.
+Growing collector demand for his prints and oil paintings has seen works auctioned at Heritage Auctions and Sotheby’s, a testament to his enduring appeal.

 For additional information, visit: